tack0sim/spaces-project/README.md

 The code is open source.
 The images are credited to the author(s) of the Figma template.
-The images is ./assets/talha/ directory are taken by myself and are protected.
+The images in ./assets/talha/ directory are taken by myself and are protected.

 ---